Towards Verified Artificial Intelligence: Principles for Verified AI

-In addition, we need to {\em actively gather data} about real and simulated environments and use those to {\em learn and update} our environment models.
-Put another way, we must monitor and interact with the environment, both offline and online, in order to model it.
-Initial work by the authors~\cite{sadigh-aaaifv14,sadigh-rss16,sadigh-iros16} has shown how data gathered from driving simulators via human subject experiments can be used to generate models of human driver behavior that are useful for verification and control of autonomous vehicles.
+{\em Active Data-Driven Modeling:} We believe human modeling requires an {\em active data-driven} approach.
+Relevant theories from cognitive science and psychology, such as that of bounded rationality~\cite{simon-90,russell-ai97}, must be leveraged, but it is important for those models to be expressed in formalisms compatible with formal methods.
+Additionally, while using a data-driven approach to infer a model, one must be careful to craft the right model structure and features.
+A critical aspect of human modeling is to capture {\em human intent}.
+We believe a three-pronged approach is required: first, define model templates/features based on expert knowledge; then, use offline learning to complete the model for design time use, and finally, {\em learn and update} environment models at run time by monitoring and interact with the environment.
+Initial work has shown how data gathered from driving simulators via human subject experiments can be used to generate models of human driver behavior that are useful for verification and control of autonomous vehicles~\cite{sadigh-aaaifv14,sadigh-iros16}.